-If you’re invited to supper in Scotland on 25 January then be prepared for your host to be wearing a skirt and talking to the food.
+If you’ve ever been invited to supper in Scotland on 25 January then you’ll have been treated to the sight of your host wearing a skirt and talking to the food.
 “Trenching your gushing entrails bright,” he will say, slipping a knife into a mush of sheep’s heart, lungs and liver.
 “O what a glorious sight,/ Warm-reekin, rich!”

 Don’t be disturbed, however, for this is Burns Night – one of Scotland’s most glorious celebrations and homage to the country’s favourite poet.

 Robert Burns was born in Alloway, Ayrshire in the west of Scotland in 1759 (the little dwelling is now called Burns Cottage and home to a museum, run by the National Trust for Scotland).
 The ‘Ayrshire Bard’, as he is known, worked primarily as a farmer, but when his first edition of poetry was published in 1786 it sold out within a month.
 He promptly moved to Edinburgh in order to publish more.

 Burns’ poems were popular, and have lasting appeal, because of how he managed to communicate universal emotions so acutely.
 His most famous works include Auld Lang Syne and My Luve is a like a Red Red Rose.

 The Burns Night tradition started five years after his death in 1796 at the age of 37.
 A small group of his friends wanted to honour his life and works and did so with an intimate meal where they recited Burns’ poems.
 The evening was such a success the group arranged to meet each year on 25 January, Burns’ birthday.